Last updated in February 2015

-Germany and Kenya have a tradition of close partnership based on wide-ranging relations in the political, economic and cultural sectors.
-Germany was the first country to officially recognize Kenya after it gained independence in 1963.
-Kenya’s regional political clout makes it an important partner in a crisis-ridden region (Somalia, Southern Sudan, Great Lakes).
-Kenya is a priority country of German development cooperation and all major German development cooperation organizations are active there.
-The German media and most of Germany’s political foundations maintain regional offices in Nairobi.
-Besides the Embassy in Nairobi, Germany also has an honorary consul in the large coastal city and seaport of Mombasa.
+Germany and Kenya have a tradition of close partnership based on wide-ranging relations in the political, economic and cultural spheres.
+Germany was the first country to officially recognise Kenya after it gained independence in 1963.
+Kenya’s regional political clout makes it an important partner in a crisis-ridden region (Somalia, South Sudan, Great Lakes).
+Kenya is a priority country of German development cooperation.
+German media and most of Germany’s political foundations maintain regional offices in Nairobi.
+Besides its embassy in Nairobi, Germany also has an honorary consul in the large coastal city and seaport of Mombasa.

 Over the past few years, Germany’s economic interest in Kenya has increased slightly, with more German companies setting up business there.
-In 2012, German imports from Kenya amounted to EUR 113.4 million, compared with EUR 127.7 million in 2011.
-German exports to Kenya were worth EUR 302.1 million in 2012, compared with EUR 247.6 million in 2011.
+In 2013, German imports from Kenya amounted to EUR 114 million, compared with EUR 113.4 million in 2012.
+German exports to Kenya were worth EUR 299 million in 2013, compared with EUR 302.1 million in 2012.
 Germany’s principal exports to Kenya are solar and wind technology, machinery, chemical and pharmaceutical products and motor vehicles.
 Germany’s main imports from Kenya are cut flowers, tea, coffee and vegetables.

 Germany and Kenya signed a double taxation agreement in 1979 and an investment protection agreement in 2000.
-In November 2012, the German Business Association celebrated its 25th anniversary.
-The trade fair organizer Messe Frankfurt opened a regional office in Nairobi in 2011.
-Besides the German Business Association, there has been a Representative of German Industry and Trade in Kenya since March 2012.
+In November 2012, the German Business Association (GBA) celebrated its 25th anniversary.
+Besides the GBA, a Germany Trade & Invest (GTAI) delegate has been active in Kenya since March 2012.